wp-plugins/ajax-adsense/readme.txt

 == Change Log ==

+* V8.82: Improving the speed of admin page loading.
+[Sep 30, 2015]
 * V8.81: Killing the option to allow update checks.
 [Sep 26, 2015]
 * V8.80: Changes to make the plugin work on nginx and Microsoft servers.
 [Sep 20, 2015]
 * V8.75: Ensuring usability on touch-screen devices.
 [Sep 17, 2015]